 Used ethylene glycol based engine coolant is a regulated substance requiring proper disposal.
 Check with your local authorities to determine the disposal rules for your community.
-To prevent ingestion by animals or children do not store ethylene glycol based engine coolant in open containers or allow it to remain in puddles on the ground.
-If ingested by a child, contact a physician immediately.
+To prevent ingestion by humans and animals do not store ethylene glycol based engine coolant in open containers or allow it to remain in puddles on the ground.
+If ethylene glycol engine coolant is ingested by anyone, contact a physician immediately.
 Clean up any ground spills immediately.